 Tip #1: Run an Anti-Virus

-Yes, Mac users should run anti-virus software.
-AVG for Mac and Malwarebytes are the two most popular free solutions, and both provide solid protection.
-(You do have to pay for the premium version of Malwarebytes to get real-time protection).
+Yes, it’s important for Mac users to run antivirus software.
+AVG for Mac and Malwarebytes are the two most popular free solutions and both provide solid protection.
+However, you do have to pay for the premium version of Malwarebytes to get real-time protection.

 Particularly on MacBooks, using FileVault will encrypt your entire hard drive.
 This would make it very hard for a laptop thief (or customs) to access the data on the drive.
 They will need your admin password to do so.

 Transferring the drive to another computer will make it inaccessible.
 FileVault can be very slow and you may not want to deal with the encryption time.
 This is one of those times when you need to weigh security versus convenience.
 On laptops, though, FileVault can protect you from theft.